ScaDS/BIDS-lecture-2024/01b_setting_up_sc_ulei_environment/readme.md

 ... and reload the page (in browser)

-Just in case you want to install more packages later, reopen the terminal and install it:
+Just in case you want to install more packages later, reopen the terminal, activate the environment and install them:
 ```
-conda activate bio39
+conda activate my_first_env
 pip install other-package
 ```